ncosd/food-pantry-app/CONTRIBUTING.md

 # Getting Started
 To get started running the Food Pantry App locally, follow the instructions for setting up your [development environment](https://github.com/ncosd/food-pantry-app?tab=readme-ov-file#developing).

 To contribute code, you should fork the https://github.com/ncosd/food-pantry-app repository and develop your fix in a branch other than `main`.
-Then open a pull request from your branch to `ncosd/food-pantry-app/branches/dev`.
+Then open a pull request from your branch to `ncosd/food-pantry-app/branches/main`.

 ## Development workflow
-Branch `main` holds the current stable version of the project.
+Branch `stable` holds the current stable version of the project.
 Each release is tagged with a version number like `v1.7.0`.

-Work done between releases is done on a branch from `main` named `dev`.
-If you are working on code, it is a good practice to create a branch from the `dev` branch.
+Work done between releases is done on `main`.
+If you are working on code, it is a good practice to create a branch from the `main` branch.
 Usually name your branch something like `issue#-short-description-in-a-word-or-two` and do your work there.
-When you open a pull request, target it at the `ncosd/food-pantry-app/branches/dev-vX.Y.Z` branch for the next release.
+When you open a pull request, target it at the `ncosd/food-pantry-app/branches/main` branch to have it included in the next release.

 When opening a pull request, also add a line in the Release Notes page for that version.
-The page is prepared at the beginning of a development sprint on `dev` after a release is made.
+The page is prepared at the beginning of a development sprint on `main` after a release is made.

 - Admin: https://github.com/ncosd/food-pantry-app/blob/main/web/admin/src/views/ReleaseNotesPage.vue
 - App: https://github.com/ncosd/food-pantry-app/blob/main/web/app/src/views/ReleaseNotesPage.vue